magnuspalmblad/addFeatures/README.md

 ### 2.2 Running addFeatures from within RStudio

 It is also possible to run addFeatures from within RStudio.
 Simply launch RStudio and open the R script.
-Remember to use the same version of R compatible with the SCiLS Lab API
+Remember to use the same version of R compatible with the SCiLS Lab API.
+However, addFeatures is designed to be run from its graphical user interface, hiding the complexity of the R code from the user.

 ## 3. Using addFeatures